cdl-geneseo/geneseo-dictionary/R/Res-Life.md

 # Res Life

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Res Life

 Created by  Unknown User (cam37) on Nov 20, 2012

 (n.)
 1. abbv.
 SUNY Geneseo Department of Residence Life. &quot;Res Life screwed me out of a townhouse.&quot; 2. the experience of living in residence halls on campus. &quot;I can't stand res life.&quot; Montelli, N-R, 2012.